Home

 • Loosen the sides with a knife or metal spatula and invert to a metal rack almost immediately.
 Invert again to another rack to prevent the cake from splitting.

-footer for chiffon cake page
+chiffon cake recipe